vladsaveliev/sequana/CONTRIBUTING.rst

 ==========

 You have an issue ?
 You found a bug ?
 Please submit an issue with

-- description of the problem
+- a description of the problem
 - the version of Sequana used
 - the error message if any